rbrogan/tcl-gen/doc/README-doc.txt

      Page for the command Raise.
 registryexists.html
+     Page for the command RegistryExists. registryforeach.html
-     Page for the command RegistryExists. registryprint.html
+     Page for the command RegistryForEach. registryprint.html
      Page for the command RegistryPrint. registrytree2dict.html
+     Page for the command RegistryTree2Dict. registrywith.html
+     Page for the command RegistryWith. registrywitheach.html
-     Page for the command RegistryTree2Dict. reloadpackage.html
+     Page for the command RegistryWithEach. reloadpackage.html
      Page for the command ReloadPackage. retzeroifempty.html